Adenosine Deaminase Deficiency

 Latency Period

-- Symptoms typically develop within the first 3 to 6 months of life as toxic metabolites accumulate.
+Symptoms typically develop within the first 3 to 6 months of life as immune function declines.

 Diagnostic Delay